 - Use gluten-free, whole wheat, or any pasta you have on hand.

-- Add vegan sour cream at the end of the cooking process for extra creaminess.
+- Add vegan sour cream or nutritional yeast at the end of the cooking process for extra creaminess.

 Make-Ahead or Leftovers